-Wi In Chan, who had built up secret organizations in the Hungnam area under the guidance of Kim Jae Su and Kim Jong Suk, appeared in the camp, guided by Kim Hyok Chol.
+up secret organizations in the Hungnam area under the guidance of Kim Jae Su and Kim Jong Suk, appeared in the camp.
 They reeked of fish.
 When I asked them what the matter was, they said that they had each brought a pack of mackerel in order to disguise themselves as fish peddlers to hoodwink the enemy.
-The two of them were bosom friends who had grown up together in Taoquanli from childhood.
-In their boyhood they had longed for the Soviet Union so much that they had gone on an adventurous journey to her Maritime Province, together with Kim Kong Su, without the knowledge of their parents.
+Three of them were bosom friends who had grown up together in Taoquanli from childhood.
+In their boyhood they had longed for the Soviet Union so much that they had gone on an adventurous journey to her maritime provinces without the knowledge of their parents.
 The parents and relatives of the three men were very sound in their ideology.

-On assignment from the ARF organization in Taoquanli, Wi In Chan infiltrated the Hungnam area in the summer of 1937.
+On assignment from the ARF organization in Taoquanli, Wi In Chan infiltrated the Hungnam area around May 1937.
 He was soon reinforced with Kim Kong Su and other operatives.
 At that time Ho Sok Son was dispatched to Wonsan, Ri Hyo Jun to the Sinhung Coalmine and Kang Pyong Son to Changsong.
 Pak U Hyon in Chongjin began to work with the ARF organization there.

-The Hungnam district committee of the ARF had been formed in August of that year, I was told.
-The committee had already embraced quite a number of workers and was running in a lively manner.
-Wi In Chan, head of the committee, had his mother keep a snack bar for workers and used it as a liaison place; then he reported his work to Kim Jong Suk and Kim Jae Su from time to time.
+The Hungnam chapter of the ARF had been formed in August of that year, I was told.
+The organization had already embraced quite a number of workers and was running in a lively manner.
+Wi In Chan, head of the chapter, had his mother keep a snack-bar for workers and used it as a liaison place; then he reported his work to Kim Jae Su from time to time.
 The story about how they formed the first organization in Hungnam was very instructive.